- Fire Safety

 Disposal of Pesticides

 Never pour leftover pesticides down the sink, toilet bowl, or on the ground.
-Pesticide containers that are not empty should be turned into the Safety and Environmental Health Office for proper disposal.
+Pesticide containers that are not empty should be turned into Office of Safety for proper disposal.

 Empty containers must be triple-rinsed and discarded in the regular trash.
 Never re-use a pesticide container for another purpose.